-Yes, please ensure the Copyright Licencing Agency (CLA) notice for display is displayed next to all photocopiers/multi-function devices, to comply with the licence.
+Yes, please ensure the CLA HE Notice for Display (pdf) is displayed next to all photocopiers/multi-function devices, to comply with the licence.

 The NLA licence allows staff to photocopy cuttings from NLA covered newspapers for distribution to students for the purpose of education.
 It also (normally) allows you to make a digital cutting by scanning a cutting from an NLA covered newspaper or (in most cases) make a copy from an online version of a newspaper and share it with students via Myplace.

 The NLA licence licences the copying of content on behalf of the copyright owners.
-This means you don’t need to contact each newspaper individually each time you want to copy an article.
+This means you do not need to contact each newspaper individually each time you want to copy an article.